To Sir, With Love (novel)

-In 1967, the novel was made into a film of the same name starring Sidney Poitier and Lulu.
-The film's title song became a U.S. No. 1 hit that year.
-The setting for the film was changed from post-war London to the "swinging sixties", and, notwithstanding its success, Braithwaite had ambivalent feelings towards it, as he admitted in an interview with Burt Caesar conducted for a 2007 BBC Radio 4 programme entitled To Sir, with Love Revisited (produced by Mary Ward Lowery).
+In 1967, the novel was made into a film of the same name starring Sidney Poitier and Judy Geeson.
+The film's title song sung by Lulu became a U.S. No. 1 hit that year.
+The setting for the film was updated from post-war London to the "swinging sixties".
+Notwithstanding its success, Braithwaite had ambivalent feelings towards the film, as he admitted in an interview with Burt Caesar conducted for a 2007 BBC Radio 4 programme entitled To Sir, with Love Revisited (produced by Mary Ward Lowery).